 Artistic Sublimation and Vulgarism in Tango

 Humans are able to draw on common nature or essence of things and abandon their individual and non-essential property in order to formulate a transcendental concept.
 For example, in the minds of men, the word "woman" refers not to a specific female person, but an abstract idea, as Carlos Gavito put it, "She's a dream of something I want in real life, but that ideal does not have a face."
 Abstract thinking is one of the things that separate us from animals.
 While it may lead to generalized biases such as racism, it is also the origin of art.
 Beauty, after all, is an abstract concept.
-We take common properties of all women to formulate a goddess with perfect face, figure, curves, hips, legs, softness, flexibility, temperament, character, intelligence, sexuality, etc., an ideal lover, companion, partner, friend, wife and mother of human offspring.
-(See The Conceptional Beauty of Tango.)
+We take common properties of all women to formulate a goddess with perfect face, figure, curves, hips, legs, softness, flexibility, temperament, character, intelligence, sexuality, fertility, etc., - an ideal lover, companion, partner, friend, wife, and mother of human offspring (see The Conceptional Beauty of Tango).

 Tango as an art form is in line with the holy words, which sublime our common humanness rather than vulgarize it.
 A culture that separates decent humanity from vulgarism and endorses the former, I believe, is more civilized than that equates the two and disapproves both.
-(See Close Embrace and Open Embrace (I).)
-Tango is a dance that satisfies our need for intimacy through direct physical contact and emotional exchanges.
-Women need to know that using their body and femininity to attract, please and bring contentment to their male partner is part of their role in tango.
-(See The Gender Roles in Tango.)
+Innocent intimacy between the sexes is human, moral and beautiful.
+This idea has been accepted by the public, attested with tango.
+Tango women need to know that using their femininity to attract, please and bring contentment to their male partner is part of their role in tango (see Close Embrace and Open Embrace (I)).

 The same is true for men.
 As Perri Lezzoni wrote in his essay A Little Machismo Goes A Long Way, "One of the most difficult things leaders have to learn is how to put some machismo into the tango connection.
 The tiniest amount will do but exuding it without offense is not easy.
 It is the most important spice in the stew; without it there are no women and without women there is no tango...
 Machismo is the expression of a person’s inner warrior and it is not solely manufactured by men.
 It is the fighter inside of us that the follower finds so alluring."

-The innocent intimacy and playfulness of tango serves our common needs, quenches our thirst for affinity and affection, and strengthens the bond between the two sexes.
-Despite the criticism that tango is a politically incorrect dance by those who try to promote a "sanitized version" featuring open embrace and gender neutrality, their claim that tango enhances gender inequality and sexual harassment contradicts the reality.
+The innocent intimacy and playfulness of tango serves our common humanness, fulfills the innate human desire for connection, quenches our thirst for affinity and affection, and strengthens the bond between the two sexes.
+Despite the criticism that tango is a politically incorrect dance by those who promote a "sanitized version" featuring open embrace and gender neutrality, their claim that tango enhances gender inequality and sexual harassment contradicts the reality.
 Tango dancers all over the world can testify that though an intimate dance, tango is not sexual.
 Like ballet, figure skating and other similar art forms, tango is an artistic sublimation.
 Moral defenders are either outsiders who know nothing about tango, or hypocrites with dubious intentions.
 Instead of blaming tango, they should get to know the dance first.
-They must understand that good manner is the first card people play in tango, that nobody will dance with you if you show no respect for others, and that bad behavior will not be tolerated by the community, so the "sanitized version" is superfluous.
-(See Tango and Gender Equality.)
+They should understand that good manner is the first card people play in tango, that nobody will dance with you if you show no respect for others, and that bad behavior will not be tolerated by the tango community, so the "sanitized version" is superfluous.
+(See Tango and Gender Interdependence.)

 June 11, 2015